bfenetworks/bfe/docs/en_us/configuration/mod_http_code/mod_http_code.md

 # Introduction

-- Count HTTP status codes.
+Count HTTP status codes.

+# Configuration

 - Can be enabled in bfe.conf.
 No other configuration required.